diodechain/website/collab_g3.md

   after:
     src: story/protected.svg
   list:
-  - title: Secure Chat and Files
-    content: |
-      Communications and structured information are at the core of everything teams do.
-That’s why we built direct messaging, group chat, and file syncing into the core of Diode Collab.
-All capabilities are fully end-to-end encrypted, ensuring that your team operates at only the highest security level available.
   - title: Incident Report Zones
     content: |
       The Incident Reporting and Crisis Management Platform is designed to provide emerging situation alerts, real time incident response, training, advisory support, and follow-up for trainers, trainees and stakeholders.
 Each zone is configured accordingly: